wikimedia/abstract-wikipedia-data-science/README.md

    Tries to detect so-called "data functions" - functions, which are used only for storing data, without any processing - using regular expressions on their sourcecodes; the results are saved into the database `is_data` field.
 Current implementation _does not_ promise that all the data functions are marked as such, but it does sort out most of the cases.

+9. detect_similarity.py

+   Clusters similar modules together and stores cluster-ids in Scripts table in the `cluster` field.
+It also performs clustering only on non-data modules (`is_data` = 0) and stores cluster-ids in `cluster_wo_data` field.

-9. get_pageviews.py
+10. get_pageviews.py

     Fetch and sum pageviews of all pages that transclude a module, for all modules.

 ### How to use code remotely